Football news - Leicester City v Liverpool - Our final hope of getting a title race?

 WHAT HAS PEP GOT TO SAY?

-Perhaps the most interested outside observer will Manchester City’s Pep Guardiola.
-His side are currently 11 points behind Liverpool and will want Leicester to win in order to give them a slim chance of retaining their Premier League title.
+Perhaps the most interested outside observer will be Manchester City’s Pep Guardiola.
+His side are currently 11 points behind Liverpool and will want Leicester to win in order to boost their slim hopes of retaining their Premier League title.

-Guardiola said: “When a team has 16 victories from 17, it’s unrealistic to think we are going to chase them.".
+"When a team has 16 victories from 17, it’s unrealistic to think we are going to chase them," he said.

+"It’s unrealistic right now.
+We have to try to win our games, secure Champions League for next season and then you never know, no?
+If they drop a couple of games, and we win and win … I don’t know.

 "Hopefully Leicester can make a good performance against Liverpool but we’ve to think about our incredibly tough game against Wolves, with Adama [Traore] and [Raul] Jimenez."